FAQ - Enrolment

 If you are NOT already enrolled (but would be eligible if you were in Australia) and are living overseas, you may enrol from outside Australia.

 You may enrol from outside Australia if you:

-- intend to resume residing in Australia within 6 years of your date of their departure from Australia.
+- intend to resume residing in Australia within 6 years of the date of your departure from Australia.

 If you are intending to return to your enrolled address, you are entitled to maintain your enrolment at that address.
 To ensure that you remain on the roll at that address while you are away, contact the ACT Electoral Commission or the Australian Electoral Commission and let us know how long you expect to be away.